SanniM3/SanniM3.github.io/blog/attention_1.md

 ## **Where we go from here**

-Now that you understand the bottleneck deeply—not as a formula, but as an intuition—we are ready for the next two parts.
+Now that you understand the bottleneck, we are ready for the next two parts.

 ### **Article 2: The KV Cache, Multi-Query Attention, and Grouped-Query Attention**
 Why inference is bottlenecked by memory, not compute.